OCA/account-financial-tools/multicurrency_journal_entries/README.rst

 The currency rate need to be set.
 You can use the module "Currency Rate Update" for that.
 It is also an OCA module accessible here: https://github.com/OCA/account-financial-tools
+In the module Settings/ Configuration/ Invoicing, you need to tick the box "Allow multi currencies" to be able to select a currency on the account move lines (Journal Entries).

 Usage
 =====